Piiii31/IOT-DATA-Visualization-Frontend/README.md

 ## :dart: About ##

-Oilformed is a mobile application that connects ESP32 devices via Bluetooth (BLE), sends WiFi credentials to the ESP32 for server connection, and stores temperature and humidity data on the server.
+Oilformed is a mobile application that connects ESP32 devices via Bluetooth (BLE), sends WiFi credentials to the ESP32 for server connection, and stores temperature and humidity data on a Django server.
 The app displays the data on a homepage with real-time charts.
+The ESP32 device is programmed using Arduino code to handle data transmission.

 ## :sparkles: Features ##

 :heavy_check_mark: Connect ESP32 devices via Bluetooth;\
 :heavy_check_mark: Send WiFi credentials to ESP32;\
+:heavy_check_mark: Store temperature and humidity data on the Django server;\
 :heavy_check_mark: Display real-time temperature and humidity charts.

 ## :rocket: Technologies ##